microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

 ![Health Architecture](./images/HealthArchitecture.png)

 ## Learning Objectives
-In the FHIR Powered Healthcare hack, you will implement healthcare reference architecture samples in Azure to extract, transform and load patient data in standardize FHIR format to a FHIR Compliant store for patient record access.
-You will deploy a FHIR Event Processing event-driven architecture to ingest and publish FHIR CRUD events to an Event Hub.
-Consumers subscribed to these events can trigger downstream workflows whenever a new event is published.
+In the FHIR Powered Healthcare hack, you will implement Azure Health reference architectures to extract, transform and load patient data in standardize FHIR format to a FHIR Compliant store for patient lookup.
+You will deploy an event-driven architecture to ingest and publish FHIR CRUD events to an Event Hub.
+Topic subscribers to these events can then trigger downstream workflows whenever a new FHIR CRUD event is published.
+You will then, write JavaScript code to connect to FHIR server and read FHIR data.

 To get you started, you will be guided through a sequence of challenges to implement Health Architecture for FHIR server use cases using the following Azure managed services (PaaS):
 1. **[Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/overview)** as a centralized FHIR Compliant data management solution to persist FHIR bundles.